Tattomoosa/mattotousa.art/content/paintings/coffeee-beeer/index.md

 height=30
 +++

-Beyond the door, is it the same place
+Is it the same place inside

 when the people are gone?